bookofproofs/bookofproofs.github.io/_sources/history/19th-century/ferrar.md

 **Bill Ferrar** was an English mathematician who worked on the convergence of series.
 He is best known for his undergraduate text-books.
 He eventually became Principal of Hertford College Oxford.

 ### Mathematical Profile (Excerpt):
-* His father was George William Parsons Ferrar, the son of a journeyman baker George Ferrar, who was born in St Pauls, Bristol in 1869, and died in Yarmouth, Norfolk on 31 October 1918.
-* Bill's mother was Maria Susannah Dale, who was also born in St Pauls, Bristol in 1869, and died in Bristol on 30 January 1965.
-* George and Maria Ferrar were married on 24 October 1892 at St Matthias, Bristol.
-* Bill Ferrar, the subject of this biography, was the eldest of their three children, all boys.
-* He had younger brothers Herbert Hugh Ferrar (1896-1990), born 20 January, and Arthur Marchant Ferrar (1904-1979), born 24 October.
-* The Ferrar family were not well off and Bill's good education was only possible as a result of winning scholarships.
 * Bill Ferrar began his schooling in Ashley Down Infant School, and progressed to Queen Elizabeth's Hospital School, Brandon Hill.
 * Ferrar entered Queen's College Oxford in 1912 after winning a scholarship to the College in the examinations of December 1911.
 * Ferrar's tutor at the Queen's College was C H Thompson and he was very impressed with his young student.